kg583/5MAT/docs/6MAT.md

 - `IFGE! $V, !V { ... }`
 - `IFLE! $V, !V { ... }`
 - `IFLT! $V, !V { ... }`

+Furthermore, peeking in the second argument is somewhat inefficient in the general case to account for the tape pointer being near the end of the tape.
+Prefer using `$V` and backing up manually based on prior knowledge of the tape pointer.

 #### `LOOP { ... }`
 Repeatedly execute the block, terminating if the tape is exhausted at the top of the block.
 Note that the tape pointer does *not* move by default at any point, and thus failing to cause net movement of the tape pointer during execution will result in a crash.